-Date of Withdrawal Refund allowed Cally allowed to the a 10ally of the alarma FO 6th through the 10th day of the term 50 percent 11th day and after No refund allowed
+Date of Withdrawal Refund allowed

+6th through the 10th day of the term 50 percent

+11th day and after No refund allowed

 Minnesota Transfer Curriculum (MnTC)

 The Minnesota Transfer Curriculum (MnTC) is the result of a collaborative effort by all of the two- and four-year public colleges and universities in Minnesota to define a common philosophy toward general education.
 The goal of this effort is to help students transfer their work in general education.
 Completion of a defined transfer curriculum at one institution enables a student to receive credit for all lower-division general education courses upon admission to any other Minnesota State institution.